 We want to help all of our customers prepare with their own personal safety plans.
 In addition, customer contact information sometimes changes, and if customers haven’t updated their contact information, one or more of the methods we have on file may be incorrect.

 Just like each day’s weather, circumstances for each Public Safety Power Shutoff will be unique.
-The outage, which includes the weather event plus restoration time, could last several days.
-We will only restore power when we are certain it is safe to do so.
+The length of the outage, which includes the weather event plus restoration time, could last several days.
+We will only restore power when it is safe to do so.

-For planning purposes, we suggest customers prepare for multiple-day outages.
+For planning purposes, we suggest customers prepare for outages lasting longer than 48 hours.

 We do not reimburse customers for losses, as power will be shut off for safety due to extreme fire conditions.
 Customers will not be charged for electricity usage during the time power is off because no power is being consumed.
 All customers should have an emergency plan and be prepared for any extended outages.
 Since a public Safety Power Shutoff could last for several days, we encourage you to plan accordingly.
 Be aware that: